Founding and Early History of the Order

-The order’s origins are rooted in a moment of crisis and religious fervor.
+The Order of Calatrava emerged from a moment of extreme peril and religious conviction during the mid-12th century.
 In 1158, King Sancho III of Castile granted the strategic fortress of Calatrava (Calatrava la Vieja) to the Cistercian monastery of Fitero.
-The fortress, located on the Guadiana River near present-day Ciudad Real, was a key outpost on the front line of the Reconquista.
-The Cistercian abbot Raymond of Fitero and his prior Diego Velázquez accepted the charge, initially intending to defend the site as a religious community.
-However, the threat of Almohad attacks soon made it clear that monks alone could not hold the position.
+Located on the Guadiana River near present-day Ciudad Real, this fortress stood on the volatile frontier of the Reconquista, directly exposed to Almohad expansion.
+The Cistercian abbot Raymond of Fitero and his prior Diego Velázquez accepted the charge, initially intending to hold the site as a religious community.
+However, the escalating threat of Almohad attacks soon made it clear that unarmed monks could not defend such a critical outpost.

 Recognizing the need for a military response, Raymond and Diego organized a group of knights to take up arms alongside the monks.
-This fusion of monastic discipline and martial duty marked the birth of the Order of Calatrava.
+This fusion of monastic discipline and martial duty marked the birth of a new kind of institution.
 In 1164, Pope Alexander III formally approved the order under the Cistercian rule, making it the first indigenous military order of the Iberian Peninsula.
-The knights adopted a distinctive white mantle with a black cross—symbolizing purity and sacrifice—and swore vows of poverty, chastity, and obedience, while dedicating their swords to the defense of the faith.
+The knights adopted a distinctive white mantle with a black cross—symbolizing purity and sacrifice—and swore vows of poverty, chastity, and obedience, dedicating their swords to the defense of the faith.
+The order’s early years were characterized by desperate survival and gradual consolidation.

 Military Role in the Reconquista